 These channels are also co-determined by the type of innovation pursued; for example, focused on the broad infrastructure of technology parks (Sandoval Hamón et al., 2024); or assessing public-private partnerships in medical and pharmaceutical research (Yeung et al., 2021).
-Mission-specific innovation policies are a key dimension of the innovation system as they represent the particular response to resource demanding interventions that are aimed at: a) reducing uncertainty (Bogers et al., 2018; Hidalgo, 2021), and b) better delineating product- or industry-specific complexities (Hidalgo and Hausmann, 2009; Jara-Figueroa et al., 2018).
-In this sense, innovative dynamics are interrelated with efficiency-searching mechanisms at different levels of the production frameworks in which R&D functions, in that ‘as R&D investments ... increase, inventive output also increases’ (van der Wouden & Rigby, 2019, p.1842).
+Mission-specific innovation policies are a key dimension of the innovation system as they represent the particular response to resource demanding interventions that are aimed at: a) reducing uncertainty (Bogers et al., 2018; Hidalgo, 2021), and; b) better delineating product- or industry-specific complexities (Hidalgo and Hausmann, 2009; Jara-Figueroa et al., 2018).
+In this sense, innovative dynamics are interrelated with efficiency-searching mechanisms at different levels of the production frameworks in which R&D functions, in that ‘as R&D investments ... increase, inventive output also increases’ (van der Wouden and Rigby, 2019, p.1842).
 Inventive potential also moves research intensive organisations towards specialisation, with which funding availability also correlates and, with it, the opportunity to pursue distinct types of innovative practices.

-For instance, there are at least four types of innovation approaches, as such also recognised by the Organisation for Economic Cooperation and Development’s (OECD) Oslo Manual (see OECD, 2009, pp.11-12); namely, organisational (as a way to re-structure productive entities in order to better serve their purpose), process-oriented (seeking cost-effective methods of production in one or all stages), product-specific (as per the introduction of an innovative product in a specific industry), and focused on marketing (looking to introduce more dynamic methods of product placement and industry presentation).
+For instance, there are at least four types of innovation approaches, recognised by the Organisation for Economic Cooperation and Development’s (OECD) Oslo Manual (see OECD, 2009, pp.11-12); namely, organisational (as a way to re-structure productive entities in order to better serve their purpose), process-oriented (seeking cost-effective methods of production in one or all stages), product-specific (as per the introduction of an innovative product in a specific industry), and focused on marketing (looking to introduce more dynamic methods of product placement and industry presentation).
 These types are shaped by how differentiated or related the firms (or R&D cooperation schemes in U+I linkages) may be considering the ‘probability that countries, regions or cities enter new, diversified activities as a function of related activities already present in those territories’ (Catalán et al., 2022, p.1).

 How do these different forms of innovation (or innovation-based approaches) relate to the open paradigm of science and research practices?
 The overarching characteristic of innovation (and innovation-based approaches) is the introduction of new processes (of operation, production, design, or marketing).
 The re-structuring of these processes implies a sense of ontological shift in which new knowledge is adopted and/or adapted from internal R&D processes, thus adapting ‘knowledge assets outside the company ... in order to generate new ideas and bring them quickly to market’ (OECD, 2008, p.18).
 Only large and robust firms may be able to benefit from innovative breakthroughs, as they are the only ones able to afford the costs of research-intensive in-house operations (Wang et al., 2015; Jara-Figueroa et al., 2018).
 Smaller more dynamic firms, also benefit from external R&D processes, such as technology transfer mechanisms (e.g., through technology transfer offices (TTOs) (see Bock et al., 2018, p.1378) as they can venture into adopting and adapting external knowledge (see Chen et al., 2016, pp.1007-9), efficiently bypassing the associated costs with the internal processes.